viking2917/cordova-plugin-jitsi/README.md

 # cordova-plugin-jitsi
 Cordova plugin for Jitsi Meet React Native SDK.
 Works with both iOS and Android, and fixes the 64-bit binary dependency issue with Android found in previous versions of this plugin.

 (MW: Forked from: YPT-ME/cordova-plugin-jitsi.
-I have set chat.enabled = true on android, and disabled invited others on ios, to ensure a consistent cross-platform experience)
+I have set chat.enabled = true on android, and disabled invited others on ios, to ensure a consistent cross-platform experience. iOS users note the installation directions below.)

 # Summary
 The original repo is here: https://github.com/YPT-ME/cordova-plugin-jitsi